microsoft/verona/docs/opsem.md

 * How are Arenas different from uncounted regions?
   * How should they treat changing region type?
   * How should they treat merging, freezing, extract?
-* Undecided region.
-  * Is this a per-stack region, where we extract from it?
-  * Could be implemented as "allocate in many regions" and "merge often".
-  * How to distinguish a merge from a subregion reference?
-Only need to do this at the language level, the semantics can be explicit?
 * Behaviors and cowns.
 * Embedded object fields?
 * Arrays?
 Or model them as objects?